All Episodes

 If that is your normal way home as we get closer to the end of the day, please be patient or find another route home.

-We're currently processing the scene.
+We are currently processing the scene.

-And lastly, I want to just say thank you to everyone who's standing behind me, the organizations and agencies that they represent, the men and women of the Madison police department and Dane County Sheriff's Office, who selflessly ran into a building not knowing what they were going to encounter.
+And lastly, I want to just say thank you to everyone who's standing behind me, the organizations and agencies that they represent, the men and women of the Madison Police Department and Dane County Sheriff's Office who selflessly ran into a building not knowing what they were going to encounter.

 Many of you know this about me, but I started my professional career, if you will, as a public school teacher back in 1997.